cloudflare/cloudflare-docs/content/railgun/user-guide/railgun-ca-certificates.md

 1. Set `validate.cert = 0` in the `railgun.conf` file.
 2. Add to the trust store specified in the `ca.bundle` parameter in the `railgun.conf`.
 This can be done by simply adding these root certificates at the end of the file using a text editor.

-By default, `railgun.conf` defines the listener's trust store as (for Debian/Ubuntu) `ca.bundle = /etc/ssl/railgun-ca-certs.crt`.
+By default, `railgun.conf` defines the listener's trust store as `ca.bundle = /etc/ssl/railgun-ca-certs.crt` (for Debian/Ubuntu).

 {{<Aside type="note">}}

-The listener will need to be restarted after making changes to the configuration file.
+You will need to restart the listener after making changes to the configuration file.

 {{</Aside>}}